Surrey - Peterson Place Supportive Housing

 This is wonderful but what about the seniors on a fixed old age income?
 I must move for May 1 and have not been able to find accommodations that I can afford.($1600.mo for a one bedroom basement suite) Senior housing is NEEDED.
 New independant living housing is too costly ($3100. per month for studio) so where can I live?
 I have excellent references and am a community volunteer in South Surrey.

-Collene Ford asked over 5 years agoWe agree that more affordable housing is needed throughout the community.
+Collene Ford asked almost 6 years agoWe agree that more affordable housing is needed throughout the community.
 BC Housing and the City of Surrey continue to work on opportunities to build more affordable rental housing.
 For example, there will be 87 new homes developed for families, seniors and people with disabilities in partnership with the Semiahmoo Housing Society, Peninsula Housing Society, the Semiahmoo Foundation.

 Lower income seniors renting in the private market may be eligible for a rent supplement through the Shelter Aid For Elderly Renters program.
 There are listings of affordable rental housing available in your area.
 You can also use the online Program Finder or call the BC Housing Applicant Services line at 1-800-257-7756 to see what housing or assistance you may be eligible for through BC Housing.